 Irina Balteanu, Aitor Erce, Wednesday, November 12, 2014

 The feedback loop between banking crises and sovereign debt crises has been at the heart of recent problems in the Eurozone.
 This column presents stylised facts on the mechanisms through which banking and sovereign crises combine and become ‘twin’ crises.
 The results point to systematic differences not only between ‘single’ and ‘twin’ crises, but also between different types of ‘twin’ episodes.
 The timing of ‘twin’ crises – which crisis comes first – is important for understanding their drivers, transmission channels, and economic consequences.

-Pierluigi Bologna, Arianna Miglietta, Marianna Caccavaio 14 October 2014
+Pierluigi Bologna, Arianna Miglietta, Marianna Caccavaio, Tuesday, October 14, 2014

 Following the financial crisis, European banks have taken steps to revise unsustainable business models by deleveraging.
 By this metric they have made substantial progress – but this column argues that improper management of the deleveraging process may threaten the recovery.
 The authors find that equity increases played a much larger role than asset decreases, and recommend increasing the disposal of bad assets.

 As the most acute phase of the Eurozone crisis is over, the current-account balances of France, Italy, and Spain have improved.
 This column warns against complacency about this improvement, pointing at some structural factors that impede growth and damage competitiveness.
 Resources should be relocated towards the tradeable sectors and to those firms most prepared to grow and compete.
 If not, these three countries are likely to aggravate the dysfunctional duality of their economies.